-When the switch is pulled fully out, the wipers operate at full speed.
+When the switch is pulled out fully, the wipers operate at full speed.
 Full speed is only recommended when driving in heavy rain or when driving at high speed when it is raining.

-When the switch is pressed fully in, the wiper blades stop in their parking position.
+When the switch is pressed in fully, the wiper blades stop in their parking position.
 The windscreen washers are operated by turning the switch clockwise.
+When released, the switch automatically returns to its starting position and shuts off the washers.
 The washers can be used without the windscreen wipers.
-The fluid container for the washers is located to the left on the wheel arch in the engine compartment and holds about 11/2 litres (2 3/4 Imp. pints = 31/4 US pints).
+The fluid container for the washers is located in the engine compartment and holds about 1 1/2 litres (2 3/4 lmp. pints= 31/4 US pints).